Static vs Dynamic site: What to choose

 the code example of a dynamic web ecommerce

 One of the main advantages of dynamic websites is their flexibility and interactivity.
 They can automatically generate content and respond to user input without needing to refresh the page.
-This provides users with seamless and engaging experiences and enables complex features like user accounts, personalized recommendations, and real-time messaging.
+This provides users with seamless and engaging experiences and enables complex features like user accounts, personalised recommendations, and real-time messaging.

 However, dynamic websites are often more complex and resource-intensive than static websites.
 Building them requires advanced server-side skills and infrastructure to develop and maintain effectively.